patrykkaczynski/Recruitment-Tasks/CLI Back-End Task/BackEndApp/README.md

 # Setup
 - git clone [repository] or download ZIP and unzip this file
+- go to the path where BackEndApp.csproj is located
-- open the project in Visual Studio
+- open cmd for this path
-- press F5 on keyboard to run a program
+- type `dotnet build -t:InstallTool`
+- you can use commands according to [here](https://github.com/fortedigital/Back-End-Internship-Task)